vedant-vohra/vedant-vohra.github.io/_pages/research.md

 ## Working Papers
+"[Identifying the Cumulative Causal Effect of a Non-Binary Treatment from a Binary Instrument]" with *Jacob Goldin*.

-1. "[The Claiming of Children on U.S. Tax Returns](https://drive.google.com/file/d/1JotuZf-T3NVWRoeVlvWBrd3T1BR-qzpo/view)" with *Geoffrey Gee, Jacob Goldin, Joseph Hancuch, and Ithai Lurie*.
-[R&R, National Tax Journal]
+"[The Claiming of Children on U.S. Tax Returns](https://vedant-vohra.github.io/files/child-claiming-draft-032522.pdf)" with *Geoffrey Gee, Jacob Goldin, Joseph Hancuch, and Ithai Lurie*.
+[Revise and Resubmit, National Tax Journal]